Arturo0911/Linux-command-roadmap/README.md

 # Linux-command-roadmap

-Repository for the vast command lines and scripts utilities in Linux system.
+The vast amount of scripts, command line in linux systems.